All Episodes

 tim burchett

-So I I I do that.
+So I do that.

-And then I'm walking down the street, and the center of all media in Washington, D.C., TMZ, his name's Colin.
+And then I'm walking down the street and the center of all media in Washington, D.C., TMZ, his name's Colin.

 He's a good friend of mine.

-He said, What do you think about this UFO report that's getting ready to come out?
+He said, what do you think about this UFO report that's getting ready to come out?

 tucker carlson